 Children may have birth defects in the mediastinum (for example, cysts, blood vessel abnormalities, or abnormal development of the esophagus).

 Organs may enlarge, as occurs when a goiter forms in the thyroid gland.

 Masses in the mediastinum occasionally cause no symptoms, especially small masses in adults.
 Masses, including cancers, are more likely to cause symptoms in children.

 The most common symptoms in adults and children are chest pain and weight loss.
 Some masses cause fever.
 Others cause difficulty swallowing.
-In children, mediastinal masses are more likely to cause cough or shortness of breath due to airway compression.
+In children, mediastinal masses are more likely to cause cough or shortness of breath because the mass presses on the airway.

 Diagnosis of Mediastinal Masses

 Masses in the mediastinum are often discovered when a chest x-ray is taken or another imaging test is done to evaluate symptoms such as chest pain, cough, or difficulty breathing or is done for another reason.